Journalists, media tasked on reportage of HCD programmes – The Sun Nigeria

 “It involves the opportunity for the child to become employable through the skills that they would have gotten.

-“During the period, they were exposed to adolescency to young adults who would contribute to the labour force of the country.
+“During the period, they were exposed to adolescence to young adults who would contribute to the labour force of the country.

-Besides, he called on the various focal persons of HCD and other information managers to see journalists as progressive partners, adding that keeping information about HCD and other government projects away from them amounted to doing more harm than good.

-The HCD South South Regional Consultant disclosed that a total of 260 journalists have so far been trained for the programme in the region.

-In her speech, the Edo HCD Focal Person and Managing Director, Edo Skills Development Agency, (Edojobs), Mrs Violet Obiokoro, disclosed that governor Godwin Obaseki had invested in HCD and was working with the three thematic areas of health and nutrition, education and labour force, but lamented that all of the improvement recorded so far by the governor in the state in the thematic areas have been under reported.
+In her speech, the Edo HCD Focal Person and Managing Director, Edo Skills Development Agency, Violet Obiokoro, disclosed Governor Godwin Obaseki had invested in HCD and was working with the three thematic areas of health and nutrition, education and labour force, but lamented that all of the improvement recorded so far by the governor in the state in the thematic areas have been under reported.

-“The governor has done a lot in these areas but they are under reported and as a result, people are not aware of what government is doing,” Obiokoro said and appealed to journalists and the media “to begin to look into these areas and help us report what government is doing.

-“it is about time we begin to report these activities and collect data by ourselves instead of waiting for people to report and collect data for us”, she further pleaded.